Youth Empowerment + Organizing

-Fighting Youth Shouting out for Humanity (FYSH) is a social justice youth council consisting of high school and college aged students who work to create systemic change to better the lives of the most vulnerable people in their community.
-FYSH's focus is fighting for immigrant rights through education, organizing, advocacy, empowerment, and art.
-They develop their voices through education, critical analysis, and shared vision.
-They make their voices heard by developing and leading campaigns, mobilizing young people to take collective action, educating legislators and holding them accountable, and sharing experiences and knowledge to fight and shout out for humanity.
+FYSH is HANA Center's social justice youth leadership council.
+Stronger as one, we can create positive systems change that uplift the most vulnerable people in our communities.
+We make our voices heard by developing and leading campaigns, mobilizing young people to take collective action, educating legislators & holding them accountable, and sharing experiences and knowledge to fight and shout out for our collective humanity.

 #DrummingUpPower: After School Matters